KhronosGroup/Vulkan-Hpp/docs/Usage.md

 - `VkImageTiling` corresponds to `vk::ImageTiling`.
 - `VkImageCreateInfo` corresponds to `vk::ImageCreateInfo`.

 Untyped unsigned integer enum values in the C API are mapped to scoped `enum class`es to provide compile-time type safety.
-There is a slightly different naming convention for these enum classes and their values:
+There is a slightly different naming convention:

 - The `VK_` prefix and type infix are removed.
 - An `e` prefix is added, and the casing is CamelCase.